pseudodev/pseudodev.github.io/README.md

 * Added Animate On Scroll (AOS) effects to `homeMBA-phd` containers.

 ## Things to be ensured before publishing:
-* SEO is not affected.
+* SEO should not affected.
-* Site is mobile compatible. *Though, many changes have been done to make this happen.
+* Site should be mobile compatible. *Though, many changes have been done to make this happen.
 Main issue is with navbar.*
-* Navbar collapses to Menu Button when window size is less than 1200px.
+* Navbar should collapse to Menu Button when window size is less than 1200px.
-* The above mentioned changes are encorporated.
+* The above mentioned changes should be encorporated.

 ## Author:
 * [Shivansh Rakesh](https://github.com/shivanshrakesh)